irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     Antenna Volt / (Per) Interface Volt
 BDM, "mux mode"
     BIAS Demultiplexer Mode.
 Corresponds to BIAS HK ZV "HK_BIA_MODE_MUX_SET".
+    Abbreviation partly just to have one consistent name (replacing "mux", "mux mode", "demux mode", "demultiplexer mode", "bias mux mode", etc.) and to distinguish it from "muxing" as a verb.
+Mostly used internally, not in the interface.
 BIAS specification
     Document RPW-SYS-MEB-BIA-SPC-00001-IRF, "RPW Instrument -- BIAS
     Specification".
 BIAS_1, ..., BIAS_5 (BIAS_i, i=1..5)
     Defined in BIAS specifications document.
 Equal to the physical signal at the physical boundary between BIAS and LFR/TDS.
 Unit: Interface volt.
-    Mostly replaced by BLTS+specified unit in the implementation.
+    Should be, and mostly is, replaced by BLTS+specified unit in the implementation.
 BLTS = BIAS-LFR/TDS SIGNAL
     Signals somewhere between the LFR/TDS ADCs and the non-antenna side of the BIAS demuxer including the BIAS transfer functions.
 Like BIAS_i, i=1..5,